cubing/standards/draft/6/sign-lgn-notation/index.md

 The prime serves the purpose of a negative sign, indicating repetition of the inverse move.

+Note: although there is a [Unicode prime symbol](https://en.wikipedia.org/wiki/Prime_(symbol)), this symbol is not used and its use may cause compatibility issues.
+Cubing applications should assume use of the [apostrophe symbol](https://en.wikipedia.org/wiki/Apostrophe).

 ## SiGN Alg

 A `sign-alg` is a sequence of moves written out with spacing between them: